If you could be better at anything, what would it be?

-- Selecting the smartest highway from where you are now to your ‘better’ all informed by the most relevant science that is available.
+- Selecting the smartest highway, from where you are now, to your ‘better,’ all informed by the most relevant science.

-- Adding the right accountability and support rest stops so you will stick it out beyond the inevitable hard moments.
+- Adding the right accountability and rest stops so you will stick it out beyond the inevitably hard moments.

-- Early detection of personal or external changes that require adjustments.
+- Early detection of changes that require adjustments.

 Think New Year’s resolutions.
 Universally appealing.
 Rarely successful.